 - pinch of saffron, soaked in some cold water

 - 1 bunch of parsley

 - 1 pomegrante

 - Put the lamb into a large bowl and mix with all the spices until each chunk is coated.
 Leave this in a fridge overnight or at least an hour.

 - Preheat the oven to 150C.
 Add the olive oil into a heavy based and sauté the onions until soft.
 Add the garlic and sauté for another three minutes.
 Add the lamb and all the remaining spices and fry until each cube has browned and the spices have cooked.

 - Add the chopped tomatoes, stock, saffron, apricots, dates and honey.
+Taste.
+If you think it needs a bit more salt or honey, add it.
 Mix well and bring to the boil.
 Then place in the oven for 2 ½ hours.